iThinkyouknow/psalter1912-data/README.md

 ### I have included THE SCRIPT so that you do not need to worry about such minor details
     cd data-scripts
     sh the-script.js

+### There is a "version.json" file to record the version of each json, and their respective remote urls (if you'd like to remotely fetch the data instead).
+Updates to each file would be manual and incremented by 1, when necessary.